Achievable logoAchievable logo

 The fund sponsor, sometimes called the fund underwriter, is responsible for establishing the fund, registering it, and creating a marketing strategy.

-Companies like Charles Schwab, Fidelity, and Vanguard, which sponsor their own funds, also offer customers mutual funds of other companies.
-For example, a customer of Fidelity can invest in Fidelity funds and Schwab or Vanguard funds (or the funds of hundreds of other sponsors).
-Of course, there’s a financial incentive for these companies to offer funds of their competitors.
-In particular, the selling company typically earns a sales charge.
-For example, Fidelity charges its customers $75 to purchase shares of Vanguard mutual funds (as of June 2023).
+Companies like Charles Schwab, Fidelity, and Vanguard sponsor their own funds, but they also offer customers mutual funds from other sponsors.
+For example, a Fidelity customer can invest in Fidelity funds and Schwab or Vanguard funds (or funds from hundreds of other sponsors).

 Board of Directors (BOD)